phlojo/heirlooms-origins/docs/planning/media-gallery-implementation-status.md

   - Responsive design

 **How it works**:
-1. User clicks "Add Media" in artifact editor
+1. User clicks "Add to Gallery" in gallery editor
-2. Modal shows two options: "Upload New" or "Select Existing"
+2. MediaPicker dialog opens with user's media library
-3. "Select Existing" loads user's media library from user_media table
+3. User can search, filter, and select multiple items
-4. User can search, filter, and select multiple items
+4. Selected media linked via `createArtifactMediaLink()`
-5. Selected media URLs are added to artifact (dual-write maintained)
+5. Dual-write maintains both artifact_media table and media_urls array

-### 2. Test Migration and Verify Backward Compatibility
+### 3. Test Migration and Verify Backward Compatibility
 **Status**: Not started
 **Description**: Run migrations and verify system works with both old and new data